scicloj/scicloj.github.io/content/en/blog/ct-Oct-2024/index.md

 At [the Zulip chat](https://scicloj.github.io/docs/community/chat/), we had quite a few insightful discussions with important feedback by community members about the scope and the organization of the project.

-Most of our efforts in this project has been into writing additional tutorials.
+Most of our efforts in this project have been into writing additional tutorials.
 A broad group of people are working on these, and a few promosing tutorials are currently in draft stage.
 See some details below in the Tutorials section.

 @behrica has made additional improvements to the automation and whole workflow of Noj in Github Pages.